SolutionGuidance/psm/CONTRIBUTING.md

 one](https://github.com/SolutionGuidance/psm/blob/master/psm-app/cms-web/src/main/test/resources/features/enrollment/create_enrollment.feature)
 or describe in your PR message how reviewers should test that your change works as expected.

+### Document as you go

+If you introduce a new framework or dependency, add the necessary information to [INSTALL.md](INSTALL.md) and the other documentation.
+In particular, if you add a new input to or output from the PSM, document it in the Interface Control Document, [ICD.md](docs/ICD.md).

 ### The "Obvious Fix" rule: committing some minor changes directly to 'master'